Web Hosting Security is Paramount

 Whether you're backing up to a cloud service, a networked drive, or your primary web server, having multiple copies of your data ensures that you'll always be able to access it, even if one of your backups fails.

 There are many different ways to back up your data; which one you use will depend on your needs.
 But regardless of how you do it, ensuring multiple backups is the best way to protect your data against loss.

 How we Do Backups (and Backups of Backups)

 Our website backup plan will ensure that we can quickly and easily restore your website if it ever falls victim to an attack or otherwise is compromised.
 It will also give you peace of mind knowing that your website is safe and secure and that you can quickly get it back up and running if something goes wrong.

 Backups help to protect your website from security threats and will ensure that we can quickly and easily restore it if something goes wrong.
 Backups also provide insurance against human error.
-Human error is by far the most common reason we have to restore backups.
+Human error is the most common reason we have to restore backups.

-At FatLab we maintain many sets of daily backups that include all files and databases:
+At FatLab, we maintain many sets of daily backups that include all files and databases:

 - On Server Backups

 These backups are held on the same server as your website and hold the last daily backup.